axibase/atsd-api-r/atsd_package.md

 -   Object of one of type `Date`, `POSIXct`, `POSIXlt`, `chron` from the `chron` package or `timeDate` from the `timeDate` package.
 In that case arguments <tt><font color = "SaddleBrown">time\_format</font></tt>  and <tt><font color = "SaddleBrown">tz</font></tt>  are ignored.

 -   String, for example, "2015-01-03 10:07:15".
-In that case <tt><font color = "SaddleBrown">time\_format</font></tt>  argument should specify which format string is used for the timestamps.
+In this case <tt><font color = "SaddleBrown">time\_format</font></tt>  argument should specify which format string is used for the timestamps.
 For example, `time_format = "\%Y-\%m-\%d \%H:\%M:\%S"`.
 Type `?strptime` to see list of format symbols.
 This format string will be used to convert provided timestamps to epoch milliseconds before storing the timestamps in ATSD.
 So time zone, as written in <tt><font color = "SaddleBrown">tz</font></tt>  argument, and standard origin "1970-01-01 00:00:00" are used for conversion.
 In fact conversion is done with use of command: `as.POSIXct(time_stamp, format = time_format, origin="1970-01-01", tz = tz)`.

 Note that timestamps will be stored in epoch milliseconds.
 So if you put some data into ATSD and then retrieve it back, the timestamps will refer to the same time but in GMT time zone.
-For example, if you save time stamp `"2015-02-15 10:00:00"` with `tz = "Australia/Darwin"` in ATSD, and then retrieve it back, you will get the timestamp `"2015-02-15 00:30:00"` because Australia/Darwin time zone has +09:30 shift relative to the GMT zone.
+For example, if you save time stamp `"2015-02-15 10:00:00"` with `tz = "Australia/Darwin"` in ATSD, and then retrieve it back, you will get the timestamp `"2015-02-15 00:30:00"` because Australia/Darwin time zone has a +09:30 shift relative to the GMT zone.

 **Entity specification**